nopara73/ZeroLink/README.md

 Pre-mix wallets MUST either get bitcoin addresses of the post-mix wallet where the mixed coins are going directly through a secure connection or through the sharing of the post-mix wallet's [extended public key](https://bitcoin.org/en/glossary/extended-key).
 In the former case the post-mix wallets must be online while mixing is in process.
 In the latter case pre-mix wallets MUST NOT share the extended public key or any of its derived keys of the post-mix wallets with any third party.
 Pre-mix wallets SHOULD be mixing from Segregated Witness outputs.
 This lowers the size of the transaction, what on the one hand it enables cheaper fees and on the other hand it enables achieving higher theoretical anonymity set.

-If the pre-mix wallet normally uses a privacy breaching way to query its address balances (eg. centralized server or bloom filters) and it is using the post mix wallets' extended public key to decide what addresses to mix to, then it bumps into the issue of how it can query the balances of those addresses in a not privacy breaching way.
+If the pre-mix wallet normally uses a privacy breaching way to query its address balances, for instance public web APIs or bloom filters, and it is using the post mix wallets' extended public key to decide what addresses to mix to, then it bumps into the issue of how it can query the balances of those addresses in a not privacy breaching way.
 There might be a number of ways to solve this.
 For example the pre-mix wallet might want to acquire all the Chaumian CoinJoin transactions that ever happened in the Blockchain.
 In this case it SHOULD acquire all the future Chaumian CoinJoin transactions, in order to avoid mixing twice to the same address which is what can happen if the same post-mix wallet extended public key is fed into another wallet for mixing.

 Pre-mix and post-mix wallets MAY be separate wallet accounts within the same wallet.
 From an end user perspective the following GUI workflow illustrates how such wallet might work: